Alameddine crime network: Timeline (2022-Present)

 On 19 April 2023, Ezzaddine Omar, a stolen-car rebirther who was arrested in 2021 in connection to the Mejid Hamzy killing, had his murder charge dropped in Burwood Local Court due to a lack of evidence.

 On 24 April 2023, the South Granville home of Alameddine/R4W associate Noah Obeid, 21, was raided by police during a firearm prohibition order compliance check.
 In the search, detectives attached to Strike Force Raptor uncovered two loaded guns, cocaine, Tramadol, Valium and Pregabalin, as well as three mobile phones.
 Obeid was then arrested and charged with "13 offences including two counts of possessing an unregistered pistol, possessing ammunition without a licence, drug supply, acquiring a prohibited firearm while subject to a firearms prohibition order and dealing with proceeds of crime".
 In a video-link court appearance the next morning, his lawyer Abdul Saddik indicated that his client would not be applying for bail on the charges.

 On 21 June 2023, Police were called to Pitt Street Mall after internal conflicts within the Alameddine Family led to a public-place brawl between senior members.
 Mohammad Zreika, Zane Zreika, Ahmad Alameddine, Ali Elmoubayed, Samimjan Azari, and Khaled Elmoubayed, were arrested and charged with affray.

 Sometime in July 2023, Hamdi Alameddine pleaded guilty to entering Crown Sydney in Barrangaroo to dine at the Epicurean Restaurant despite being subject to a lifetime ban.
 Around the same time, Hamdi's wife, Roukaya Kanj, pleaded guilty to common assault stemming from a street-fight in Merrylands.
 An article published by The Daily Telegraph on 2 August 2023, stated that Hamdi and his wife, shortly after expediting their court matters, had left Australia for Lebanon to join their other family members.
 It is unknown whether Roukaya Kanj is related to slain Alameddine associate Shady Kanj.

-On 4 November 2023, Alameddine associate Jacob Najjar, a well-known tiktoker known for his promotional content regarding his acai-cafe chain 'Thirsty Monkey', was kidnapped from his unit in Auburn and kept captive for around 24 hours.
+On 4 November 2023, Jacob Najjar, once pictured with members of the Alameddine crime clan and known for his promotional content regarding his acai-cafe chain 'Thirsty Monkey', was kidnapped from his unit in Auburn and kept captive for around 24 hours.
 During the ordeal, Najjar suffered superficial stab wounds.
 He was found dumped on Lower Washington Dr in Bonnet Bay the following day at around 11pm.

 On 19 January 2024, a man was kidnapped in Granville.
 Police allege the kidnapping was conducted by the Alameddine Family.

 Sometime in January 2024, a large group of men armed with guns wearing balaclavas showed up at Ali 'Ay Huncho' Younes' home to assassinate him, however, he wasn't home.